Next, I'll introduce, The Geology, and the Great Ice-Age Floods

 See picture #1, the Ice Age Floods.

-This painting, (PICTURE #1), gives a hint, of the awesome force, and volume, of the Ice Age Floods, originating from Glacial Lake Missoula.
+This painting, PICTURE #1, gives a hint, of the awesome force, and volume, of the Floods, originating from Glacial Lake Missoula.

-Beacon Rock, in the painting, is in the distance, with the viewer looking at Crown Point, in the right foreground.
+Beacon Rock, in the painting, is in the distance, with the viewer looking at Crown Point, in the right foreground, creating a sense of scale unrivaled anywhere in the region.

 At maximum flow, the largest of the floods filled the Gorge, overtopping Crown Point.

-When we get to Chanticleer point, look at picture #1 again, to appreciate, and better imagine it all.
+When we get to Chanticleer point, look at picture #1 in this series again, to appreciate, and better imagine it all.

 The flood waters literally shook the ground as it thundered towards the Pacific Ocean.

-The animals, (wholly mammoths and saber toothed tigers), and possibly native peoples living here at that time, would have had about 30 minutes vibrational and sound warning to reach high ground, otherwise, they were swept away!
+The animals, woolly mammoths, and saber toothed tigers, and possibly native peoples living here at that time, would have had about 30 minutes vibrational and sound warning to reach high ground, otherwise, they were swept away!

 Let me know, if you want to Learn more, about the Missoula Floods.